This article is for you if you’re looking for the top 10 best walk-around lenses for the Nikon camera.

 The focus ring leaves something to be desired.

-There is really no damper and just kind of slides back and forth rather quickly.
+There is no damper, and just kind of slides back and forth rather quickly.

 It weighs only two pounds, and it’s about five inches long.